innolitics/rdm/rdm/init_files/documents/software_plan.md

     Create a GitLab milestone that is named "icebox".
 This milestone will be used to tag issues that may be included in a future releases.

     Consider adding a GitLab issue template to enforce the format for problem reports.
-See [Issue - Problem Resolution](#issue--problem-resolution).
+See [Issue - Problem Resolution](#issue---problem-resolution).

-2. **Initialize Regulatory Templates**
+2. **Initialize Regulatory Documents**

-    Install RDM and its dependencies.
+    Install [RDM](https://github.com/innolitics/rdm) and its dependencies.
 Initialize the regulatory templates using the `rdm init` command.

 3. **Configure RDM**